Information for Transfer Students

 It typically takes from four to eight weeks from the time an application is complete (all transcripts and course outlines received) to complete the process with notification of the results to the student.
 The time required to complete the process depends on the number and nature of the courses and subject areas involved, the quality of the information available on the transcript(s), and the degree of detail available from the course information supplied by the student.

-Students are notified of the results of the transfer credit evaluation by the Registrar's Office by mail.
-In some cases results may also be e-mailed to the student's secure @mun.ca e-mail account.
+Students are notified of the results of the transfer credit evaluation by the Office of the Registrar by mail.
+In some cases, results may also be emailed to the student's secure @mun.ca email account.

 Transfer credits may be included in a degree program provided that the transferring course is equivalent to a specific course required for the degree.
-In some cases, where the transferring course has no direct equivalent to a course at MUN, unspecified credit may be awarded.
+In some cases, where the transferring course has no direct equivalent to a course at Memorial, unspecified credit may be awarded.
 These credits can sometimes be used to fulfill elective requirements on a degree program.
-You should check with an advisor for the appropriate Faculty/School in this regard.
+You should check with an advisor for the appropriate faculty or school in this regard.

-Questions regarding the transfer credit evaluation process or the status of a transfer credit evaluation may be directed to the Evaluations Officer in the Office of the Registrar by e-mail at email@example.com or by phone at (709) 864-4424.
+Questions regarding the transfer credit evaluation process or the status of a transfer credit evaluation may be directed to email@example.com or by phone at (709) 864-4424.